Crossing the Zanskar - An Overland Journey from Delhi to Ladakh

 Day 9 Sarchu to Leh – 235 kms (8 to 9 hours)

 After an early start, cross the Lachalung La Pass then continue along the Zanskar Range to Debring and the Kyangshur plains.
 From here it is a steep ascent to the Taglang La Pass which at 5,328 meters is the highest point of the journey and the second highest motorable pass in the world.
 Pass the tiny temple perched precariously at the summit and follow the mighty Indus River through small roadside villages to Leh.
-Stay for three nights at the heritage Nimmu House located in the village of Nimmoo, 30kms from Leh or in Leh at the Grand Dragon Hotel.
+Stay for three nights in Leh at the Ladakh Residency or upgrade to the Ladakh Himalayan Retreat or the Grand Dragon Hotel.
+Alternatively stay outside of the town at the heritage Nimmu House located in the village of Nimmoo, 30kms from Leh.
 (B/L/D)

 Day 10 Leh